To VFA, or not to VFA. That is the question.

 Our first thoughts were that perhaps there were two batches of dials used during the brief production run, one batch with the VFA print, and one batch without it.
 Whilst this is possible, a study of the known serial numbers of four of the 6185-8010 references would suggest that it is probably not the case.

 In our two examples pictured above, the watch with VFA on the dial has a serial number 8D0163, and the one without VFA on the dial has a serial number 8D0204.
 (8D identifies the watch as being manufactured in December 1968, and the last four digits indicate the manufacturing order within that month).
 However, we also know that the watch with the serial number 8D0269 has VFA on the dial.
 A summary of the watches with known serial numbers is below –

 It does seem unlikely that Seiko would have produced some with VFA on the dial, then some without, and then some with again.
 Having discussed the matter with a number of experts, we currently believe the most likely scenario is that the dials with VFA printed on them were service dials, possibly made available to customers on-request following the launch of the later VFA references.

 This theory is supported by the fact that we have managed to track down the sale of a single example of a NOS condition dial from one of these references (the 6185-8000 and 6185-8010 both used the same dial) with VFA printed on it.

-Full details of our example of a 6185-8010 without “VFA” on the dial are available here, and the watch is currently priced at US$17,500 (including worldwide courier delivery).
+Full details of our example of a 6185-8010 without “VFA” on the dial are available here, and the watch is currently priced at US$22,000 (including worldwide courier delivery).

-The more recently acquired example of the reference with “VFA” printed on the dial is available here, for the same price of US$17,500.
+The more recently acquired example of the reference with “VFA” printed on the dial has now sold.

 Below is a more detailed shot of the printing on the dial.